humanal-labs/interruption-layer/README.md

 Executed at speed, they drift.

 ⸻

-The Fix
+## The Fix

 We don’t add friction everywhere.

-We restore the missing moment.
+We restore the missing control point.

-A lightweight interruption,
+A lightweight governor:
 triggered only when signals suggest drift.

 Not a blocker.

-A control point.
+A control point that lets the system correct itself.
+This is what disappears first when systems speed up.
 ⸻
 Example

 A single action: